-TEDxLondonWomen speaker and human rights barrister, Sangeetha Iengar, has collated a list of quick reads to help you get up to speed on the key developments around asylum and migration in the UK.
+Human rights barrister, Sangeetha Iengar, shares 5 quick reads to help you learn the key developments around asylum and migration in the UK.

 1. The dripping tap